Webinars & Events

 My Mixed Webinar Experience

-Finally, when the session was over, I wanted to know how I could access the video recording and ended up waiting for more than 2 minutes for the moderator to come back with the answer.
-The next day, when I was discussing the webinar presentation with my team, I realized it would be great to have someone from their company do a follow up product demo for us where we could ask deeper/private questions and evaluate their product for our use case.
-I sent an email to the moderator which went unanswered for more than a week; I finally got a response asking me to contact their sales team.
+Finally, when the session was over, I wanted to know how I could access the video recording and ended up waiting for more than 5 minutes for the moderator to come back with the answer.
+The next day, I sent an email to the moderator to enquire about having a demo session for our team.
+This went unanswered for more than a week; I finally got a response asking me to contact their sales team.
+At this point, I had lost interest in the product and had figured out an alternate solution from AWS.

 The missing ingredient in Webinars